BoidCMS/boidcms.github.io/plugins/README.md

 ### Admin Upload
 - Download the zip file of the plugin.
-- Visit Admin > Plugins, Upload the compressed zip file.
+- Visit `Admin > Plugins`, Upload the compressed zip file.

 ## How to activate and configure a plugin
 - Go to the Admin panel, visit Plugins.